Pam Cooking Spray Explosion and Burn Lawyer

 - Punitive damages

 In general, the more serious your burn injuries, the more money your case will be worth.
-Using an attorney's help in filing your claim and fighting for compensation can ensure you get fair results.
+Using an attorney's help in filing your personal injury claim and fighting for compensation can ensure you get fair results.

 Why Choose Us?

 Our lawyers have been following the developments of the Pam cooking spray cases closely over the years.
 We want to help anyone in Illinois that has become a victim because of Conagra's negligence.
-Here’s why clients choose us:

 - We have secured over $100 million in results for past clients over the years.

-- We care about what happens to our clients, and work around the clock to develop each case.
+- We care about what happens to our clients and work around the clock to develop each case.